gicraveiro/TakeBlip-Chatbot/README.md

 # Running
-To run the project, enter the project folder, go to the terminal and run command:
+To run the project, go to the terminal, enter the project folder,  and run command:

 node index.js